redpesk-common/spawn-binding/docs/3-configuration.md

 * **uid** is required to build command API/verb under the form 'sandbox-prefix/cmd-uid.
 Note that if sandbox-prefix="" (not undefined) then cmd api use a flat namespace with API/verb compose only of commands uid independently of its umbrella sandbox. *Note: is is a good behavior to prefix command api/verb with a sandbox prefix/uid.*

+* **once**: optional parameter whose default falue is false.
+When set to true, spawning the task fails if an instance is already running.
 * **exec**

   * **cmdpath**: full command file path to execute (no search path allowed).
 Spawn-binding check at startup time that exec file is executable by the hosting environnement.
 Nevertheless it cannot assert that it will still be executable after applying sandbox restrictions.